Discover more from Richard Goodman's Newsletter

 I was in Camden, in Mid-coast Maine.
 It’s a stunning part of the country.
 I’ve never encountered this particular mix of rock, sea, hills, trees and air anywhere else in the United States.
 Not in New Hampshire, the only state that borders Maine, or in Vermont, one state over.
 Or anywhere.
 Maine is unique.
 I always fall under its spell when I’m there.
 In the late summer, the produce raised there is about the most perfect there is.
 Maine is perhaps the greatest undiscovered food paradise in the US.
 People know it for lobster, but even without lobster—and I have less and less a yearning for it these days—the variety and quality of the food is astonishing.

 I spent my last three days staying at my friends’ house, perched high on one of the hills Camden is known for.
 It’s an isolated place, and I had their small forest all to myself.
 I walked among their trees.
 So much has been written about trees lately, and so much of it is good.
 I walked the trails on my friends’ property, and looked at the trees, each with its own nobility, and wisdom.
 How can so much dignity be growing in silence, unobserved?
-It’s there, for years and years.
+They’ve been there, for years and years.
 I feel, looking at them, that they have the answers.
 They know.

 I saw some deer on that high hilltop in the morning and in the evening, cautious and so beautiful I fell in love with them and would have gladly joined them if they’d let me, simply because they are so graceful and lovely.

 I left mid-morning.
 It was raining.
 I drove my rental car back to where I’d picked it up, and then my ride took me to the Portland Airport.
 Who likes to travel anymore?
 I mean the actual traveling itself.
 I love getting places, being there, to be sure.
 The process is another matter.
 I knew it would be a long day.
 Arriving late evening—if I was lucky.